John F. Duffy

 Duffy served as co-counsel for petitioner KSR in the U.S. Supreme Court case on the law of patent obviousness, KSR v.
 Teleflex.

-Duffy received a Bachelor of Arts in physics from Harvard University in 1985 and was awarded a Juris Doctor by the University of Chicago Law School in 1989.
+Duffy received a Bachelor of Arts in physics from Harvard University in 1985 and was awarded a J.D. degree by the University of Chicago Law School in 1989.
 Duffy is a graduate of Holy Spirit High School in Absecon, New Jersey.

 Patent reform

 Professor Duffy has called for the demonopolization of the US and other patent offices as a means for improving the efficiency and thoroughness of patent examination.